Research Across the Department

 Recent Faculty Research

-William Bubelis has been collaborating with Dr. Baldi on the Wulfing catalogue and database.
+William Bubelis has been continuing work on the Wulfing catalogue and database.
 His recent publications and projects have ranged from Greek numismatics and economics to Athenian legal and religious institutions to politics in Greek oratory.

 Ian Hollenbaugh is developing a monograph on the Indo-European verb, as well as digital corpora of texts that he has tagged in his research on the uses of various tenses in context.